Last Updated on April 13, 2022 by Rei Garnet

-A cat that’s scared of a rabbit could be due to size difference, age difference, or whether or not the rabbit is neutered.
-Most of the time, the cat is not really scared of the rabbit, the cat is just avoiding getting injured.
+A cat that’s scared of a rabbit could be due to a size difference, age difference, or whether or not the rabbit is neutered.
+Most of the time, the cat is not really scared of the rabbit; the cat is just avoiding getting injured.

 An unneutered rabbit exhibiting hormonal-related territorial aggression is the most common reason why a cat seems to be scared of rabbits.
 This can easily be solved by neutering both animals.

 Cats can be afraid of rabbits if the rabbit is aggressive due to hormonal-related territorial aggression.
 Rabbits are surprisingly good at defending themselves against predators like cats.